domvm/domvm/README.md

 ---

 ## Looking for domvm v1.x?

 It's still available in the [1.x-dev branch](https://github.com/leeoniya/domvm/tree/1.x-dev).
-This is v2.x-dev which is faster and better while keeping the impotant core 1.x features.
-The first stable v2.0.0 will be ready in Jan 2017, but the view layer is already fully-featured *today*; the router is being ported and refined form 1.x.
+This is v2.x-dev which is [up to 3.5x faster](https://github.com/leeoniya/domvm/issues/101#issuecomment-260141793), [smaller](https://github.com/leeoniya/domvm/blob/2.x-dev/dist/README.md) and more refined while keeping the core features and API which made 1.x a pleasure to use.
+The first stable v2.0.0 will be ready in Jan 2017, but the view layer is already fully-featured and beta quality *today*; the router is being ported and refined from 1.x.